termux/proot-distro/README.md

   Do not kill processes when shell session terminates.
 Typically will cause session to hang if you have any background processes running.

+* `--kernel`

+  Set the kernel release and compatibility level to given value.

 ### Uninstall distribution

 Command: `remove`

+Aliases: `rm`

 This command completely deletes the installation of given system.
 Be careful as it does not ask for confirmation.
 Deleted data is irrecoverably lost.